abhisheksUe203006/tempPU_Fork/README.md

 Assistant profile can record attendance for employees.
 Attendance is then visible to admin profile.

 #### Complaint registration and status tracking(User)
 User can register complaints with details including address, phone num, details, and photos.
+They can then track the progress of the complaint.

 ## Features